 [Regulation 53 inserted in Gazette 14 Aug 2012 p.
 3862-4.]

-54. Responding to an application for dispute resolution
+54. Responding to application for dispute resolution

 (1) A respondent must respond to an application for dispute resolution within 20 business days after the day on which the application was received, unless the dispute is solely about —